 Method When to Use Command Run dblook as a standalone command.
 Use this method if you are relatively new to the Java programming language and new to Derby.
-Follow the steps in Setting the environment variables before you run the dblook utility using this method.
-To run the dblook script from the command line use: dblook -d connectionURL [options] The dblook script sets the appropriate environment variables, including the CLASSPATH, and runs the dblook utility.
+You must set your environment variables before you can run the dblook utility using this method.
+To run the dblook script from the command line use: dblook -d connectionURL [options]

-Method When to Use Command Run dblook using the jar file that is located in the directory where dblook resides.
-Use this method if you are new to Derby, but are familiar with the Java programming language.
-You must set the DERBY_HOME environment variable before you can run the dblook utility using this method.
-On UNIX, the command is: java [options] -jar Run dblook using the java command.
-Use this method if you are familiar with both the Java programming language and Derby, and you have already added the location of the java executable file to your command execution PATH.
-You must set your CLASSPATH.
-Use the steps specified in Manually setting the CLASSPATH environment variable.
+The dblook script sets the appropriate environment variables, including the CLASSPATH, and runs the dblook utility.
+Run dblook using the jar file that is located in the directory where Use this method if you are new to Derby, but are familiar with the You must set the DERBY_HOME environment variable before you can run the dblook utility using this method. dblook resides .
+Java programming language.
+On UNIX, the command is: java [options] -jar \$DERBY_HOME/lib/derbyrun.jar dblook -d connectionURL [options] On Windows, the command is: java [options] -jar %DERBY_HOME%\lib\derbyrun.jar dblook -d connectionURL [options] Run dblook using the , You must set your CLASSPATH.
+Use the steps java command . are familiar with both specified in Manually setting the CLASSPATH the Java programming language and Derby, environment variable.
 Then specify the class name in the java command.
-For example: java org.apache.derby.tools.dblook -d connectionURL [options]
+For example: and you have already set your command execution PATH to the java org.apache.derby.tools.dblook -d connectionURL [options] location of your java command.